AdityaK0/TodoApp-JS-LocalStorage/README.md

 # TodoApp-JS-LocalStorage

-# Features is added as list item in todo list click on the live github page link to view and use the features
+**By default, one item is added to the list for demo purposes.
+This item will be automatically removed once a new element is added to the list.
+Click on the live GitHub page link to view and use the features of the Todo app built with JavaScript**.